Book Description

 Lovingly crafted by his nephew, Mal Elliott, this book brings to life a young man whose name was never spoken by his family and who was a stranger to his modern-day descendants.

-This story that moves beyond the technical descriptions of bombing missions to describe the human toll of conflict.
+This story moves beyond the technical descriptions of bombing missions to describe the human toll of conflict.
 It underlines the crucial importance of commemoration, of refusing to allow those who perished in war to be forgotten.
-Theirs was a sacrifice that we who live in freedom should never forget. (back cover)
+Their sacrifice is one that we who live in freedom should never forget. (back cover)